armijnhemel/binaryanalysis-ng/doc/bang-design.md

 like this.
 If the entire file is a file from which nothing can be unpacked, then the directory will not be returned.
 Examples of this are graphics files (PNG, GIF, JPEG, WebP, etcetera) or audio files.

+Files that have been unpacked are written to this directory and when returned will be added to the scanning queue.

+#### Carving

+Carving a file from a larger file is a bit different than unpacking data from a file.
+The code that carves data from a file already verifies the data to find the end of the data.
+Files that are marked as "unpacked" are not processed by BANG as an optimization.

+#### Return values

+The data that is returned from the unpackers carvers look like this:

+    (return status, data size, list of files and labels, labels for top level file, error message)

+*   return status: a boolean indicating if unpacking or carving was successful
+*   data size: an integer indicating the size of the data that is unpacked
+*   list of files and labels: a list of tuples with the name of each file that was unpacked, plus a list of associated labels (empty most of the time)
+*   error message: a dictionary with information about possible errors that occured.

+If the return status is False, then the only relevant part is the error message.
+If the return status is True, then the error message is ignored.

+A successful PNG verification (whole file) could return this:

+    (True, filesize, [], ['png', 'graphics'], {})

+An error message is a dictionary, with the following elements:

+*   offset: offset in the file at which the error occured
+*   fatal: boolean indicating whether or not the error is fatal and the program should be stopped (this is currently ignored)
+*   reason: a human readable description of the error

+An example of an error message:

+    {'offset': 0, 'fatal': False, 'reason': 'invalid PNG data according to PIL'}